 Sacroiliac joint syndrome treatment.
-Sacroiliac arthrosis symptoms.
+Arthrosis of the sacroiliac joints symptoms.
 Adhesions due to inflammation of the internal genital organs

-The sacral vertebrae, number 5, grow together in an adult into a single bone - the sacrum.
-Fusion of the sacral vertebrae occurs relatively late: at the age of 18-25.
-After 15 years, the fusion of the three lower vertebrae begins, and by 25 - the two upper sacral vertebrae.
+The sacral vertebrae, numbering 5, fuse in an adult into a single bone - the sacrum.
+Fusion of the sacral vertebrae occurs relatively late: at the 18-25th year of life.
+After 15 years, the three lower sacral vertebrae begin to fuse, and by the age of 25, the two upper sacral vertebrae begin to fuse.
 The sacrum in men is longer, narrower and more curved than in women.

-The sacral vertebrae in a newborn baby are not fused.
+The sacral vertebrae of a newborn child are not fused.

-In the case of incomplete fusion of the sacral vertebrae with congenital developmental anomalies - spina bifida, sacralization or lumbarization, splitting of the vertebral arch with the formation of meningocele or meningomyelocele can be detected.
-The lateral surfaces of the sacrum have ear-shaped articular surfaces (ear-shaped joints), with the help of which the sacrum articulates with the surfaces of the iliac bones of the same name.
+In the case of incomplete fusion of the sacral vertebrae with a congenital malformation of spina bifida, sacralization or lumbarization, clefting of the vertebral arch with the formation of meningocele or meningomyelocele may be detected.
+The lateral surfaces of the sacrum have auricular-shaped articular surfaces (auricular joints), with the help of which the sacrum articulates with the surfaces of the same name of the iliac bones.

-Sacrum, coccyx and sacroiliac joints (articulations), rear view.
+Sacrum, coccyx and sacroiliac joints (joints), rear view.

-The sacroiliac joint is a sedentary joint that is often referred to by doctors as the sacroiliac joint.
+The sacroiliac joint is a low-moving joint, which doctors often call the sacroiliac joint.

 The sacrum in men is longer, narrower and more curved than in women.

-In case of severity of pain symptom (sacrodynia) in a patient with arthrosis of the sacroiliac joint (joint), blockages (with lidocaine, hydrocortisone, diprospan, kenalog, etc.) can be performed.
+If the pain symptom (sacrodynia) is severe in a patient with arthrosis of the sacroiliac joint (joint), blockades (with lidocaine, hydrocortisone, diprospan, Kenalog, etc.) can be performed.

 Manual therapy is mandatory (if the patient has no other contraindications), which improves regional blood circulation and restores the lost range of motion in the sacroiliac joint (joint) affected by arthrosis.

-In addition, with arthrosis of the sacroiliac joint (joint), physiotherapy is prescribed on the side of the inflammation of the sacroiliac joint (joint).
-This can be UHF, CMT and infrared radiation therapy.
+Additionally, for arthrosis of the sacroiliac joint (joint), physiotherapy is prescribed on the side of the inflammation of the sacroiliac joint (joint).
+These can be UHF, SMT and infrared irradiation therapy.

-Depending on the severity of the manifestations of arthrosis of the sacroiliac joint (joint) in the patient, the following therapeutic actions are possible:
+Depending on the severity of the manifestations of arthrosis of the sacroiliac joint (joint), the following therapeutic actions are possible for the patient:

 • drug therapy (NSAIDs, analgesics, hormones)

-• blockade - injections of drugs into the cavity of the sacroiliac joint (joint), spinal canal, trigger points in the muscles
+• blockades - injections of drugs into the cavity of the sacroiliac joint (joint), spinal canal, and trigger points in the muscles

-Anatomy of the coccyx and the coccyx-sacral joint.
+Anatomy of the coccyx and coccygeal-sacral joint.
 Causes of pain in the tailbone.

-What injuries or pathologies cause pain in the coccyx?
-Infringement of the spinal nerves and others.
-Treatment for pain in the tailbone.
+What injuries or pathologies cause pain in the coccyx? pinching of the spinal nerves and others.
+Treatment for pain in the coccyx.

-For the effective treatment of coccygeal pain.
-Images will indicate osteoarthritis, joint space narrowing, or joint deformity.
+For effective treatment of coccygeal pain.
+The images will indicate the presence of osteoarthritis, narrowing of the joint space or deformation of the joint.

-The pain brings discomfort, interferes with walking, and complicates the usual way of life.
-To identify this disease, the doctor must examine the patient and assess the biochemical changes.
+Pain brings discomfort, interferes with walking, and complicates the usual way of life.
+To identify this disease, the doctor must examine the patient and evaluate biochemical changes.

-As a rule, in the initial stages of the disease, the patient has mild symptoms.
-The duration of the procedure is on average six to ten minutes, the maximum duration can be twenty minutes.
+As a rule, in the initial stages of the disease the patient experiences mild symptoms.
+The average duration of the procedure is six to ten minutes, the maximum duration can be twenty minutes.

-From the first coccygeal vertebra there are transverse processes and the so-called coccygeal horns, which are also connected to the sacrum through the articular surface.
+From the first coccygeal vertebra protrude transverse processes and the so-called coccygeal horns, which are also connected to the sacrum through the articular surface.

-Subsequently, an inflammatory component joins the process of destruction of cartilage tissue, which can manifest itself from time to time.
-On average, the course of treatment includes seven to twelve procedures.
+Subsequently, an inflammatory component is added to the process of destruction of cartilage tissue, which can appear from time to time.
+On average, a course of treatment includes seven to twelve procedures.

-In case of a tailbone fracture, strict bed rest is from seven to ten days, and the general course of treatment lasts three to four weeks with the exception of any physical exertion.
+For a fracture of the coccyx, strict bed rest lasts from seven to ten days, and the general course of treatment lasts three to four weeks with the exception of any physical activity.

 Coccyx fracture symptoms and treatment